Generic injectivity of the Prym map for double ramified coverings: Case and

 The curve $\Gamma'$ has deserved more attention in the literature.
 It appears in \cite[section 6]{cg} as the set of lines of ``second type''.
 In Proposition 10.21 of that paper it is shown that $\Gamma '$ has pure dimension $1$ and, as divisor on the Fano surface, it is linearly equivalent to twice the canonical divisor.
 Moreover, Murre proved that $\Gamma '$ ($\mathcal F_0$ in Murre's notation) is smooth, non-necessarily connected and $\Gamma$ ($\mathcal F_0'$ with his notation) is Zariski-closed of dimension at most $1$ (see \cite[Corollary (1.9), Lemma (1.11)]{murre}).

 It is easy to go further with the techniques of \cite{murre} to show that in fact $\Gamma $ is also a curve.
 To this end, let us consider the incidence variety

 By Proposition \ref{beauville_conic_bundles} the discriminant curve $Q_l$ has at most a finite number of singularities, hence we have that $I\ra \Gamma $ is finite-to-one.
 The following lemma implies that $I\ra \Gamma '$ is bijective. \begin{lemma} Given a line $r\in \Gamma '$ there is only one line $l$ such that there is a plane $L$ with $L\cdot V=l+2r$. \end{lemma} \begin{proof} We fix $r$, $l$ and $L$ as in the statement.
-We can choose a reference system in such a way that $(1:0:0:0:0), (0:1:0:0:0:)\in r$ and $(1:0:0:0:0), (0:0:1:0:0)\in l$.
-Hence, using coordinates $x,y,z,u,v$, the equations of $r$ and $l$ are $z=u=v=0$ and $y=z=v=0$ respectively.
+We assume $r\neq l$, a similar proof works with $r=l$.
+We can choose a reference system in such a way that $(1:0:0:0:0), (0:1:0:0:0)\in r$ and $(1:0:0:0:0), (0:0:1:0:0)\in l$.
+Hence, using coordinates $x,y,z,u,v$, the equations of $r$ and $l$ are $z=u=v=0$ and $y=u=v=0$ respectively.
 Moreover $L$ has equations $u=v=0$.
 Our hypothesis implies that the cubic polynomial $F$ defining $V$ is of the form:

 where $G_2,H_2$ are the equations of two quadrics $Q_1,Q_2$ in $\mathbb P^4$.
 Observe that if $c=0$ then, by an easy computation, the points satisfying $G_2=H_2=u=v=0$ are singularities of $V$, which is a contradiction.
 So we can assume $c=1$.